GallusserRokin/Keyphrase_Graphs/README.md

-GoTo https://gallusserrokin.github.io/Keyphrase_Graphs/network1 and change the number to the according network you want to explore.
+GoTo https://gallusserrokin.github.io/Keyphrase_Graphs/network1 and change the number in the url to the according network you want to explore.

 # Available Networks